WPST-TV

-WPST-TV was a television station that broadcast on channel 10 in Miami, Florida, United States, from 1957 to 1961.
-Launched as the third commercially licensed very high frequency (VHF) station in Miami and the market's second American Broadcasting Company (ABC) affiliate after WITV (channel 17), it is owned by Public Service Television, Inc., the broadcasting subsidiary of Miami-based National Airlines (NAL), and managed by NAL founder/CEO George T. Baker.
-It is perhaps best known as the first television station in the United States to have its broadcast license revoked by the Federal Communications Commission (FCC).
+WPST-TV (channel 10) was a television station in Miami, Florida, United States, for four years, from 1957 to 1961.
+Launched as the third commercially licensed very high frequency (VHF) station in Miami and the market's second American Broadcasting Company (ABC) affiliate after WITV (channel 17), it was owned by Public Service Television, Inc., the broadcasting subsidiary of Miami-based National Airlines (NAL), and managed by NAL founder/CEO George T. Baker.
+It was the first television station in the United States to have its broadcast license revoked by the Federal Communications Commission (FCC).